pcgeek86/azure-powershell-extensions/README.md

 ## Auto-Completion

 Auto-completers are PowerShell ScriptBlocks that provide Intellisense & tab-completion for PowerShell command parameter values.
-These functions require the presence of the TabExpansion++ PowerShell module, which is available from its [GitHub project page](https://github.com/lzybkr/TabExpansionPlusPlus/tree/DropScanningRegistration).
+These functions require the presence of the `Register-ArgumentCompleter` PowerShell command, which is available in PowerShell version 5.0.
-Make sure that you download the **DropScanningRegistration** branch, as it has updated code that has not yet been merged into the **master** branch.

-**NOTE**: This module **must** be imported in order for the Intellisense extensions to be registered.
+**NOTE**: The AzureExt module **must** be imported in order for the Intellisense extensions to be registered.
 To simplify this process, each time you launch a new PowerShell session, you can add a line to your PowerShell profile to import the module:

 ```